What is the Best Way to Diffuse Essential Oils? (And What You Need to Know About Choosing Essential Oils)

 This last one I purchased recently is WONDERFUL!
 I cannot tell you how much I love it!
 I can't believe the quality, and the price was well within expectations too.
 This beautiful little machine puts out the mist like a champ, is SUPER quiet, and is also lovely.

-This nebulizer from Organic Aromas would make a perfect gift for anyone interested in essential oils and wanting to improve their health.
-(And I believe in giving gifts to yourself, too! :-) Isn't Valentine's Day coming up?
+I think a nebulizer would make a perfect gift for anyone interested in essential oils and wanting to improve their health.
+(And I believe in giving gifts to yourself, too! :-)

 There HAD to be companies out there, I just knew, that would provide a high quality product at a decent price point.
 Right?

-Final Thoughts on Diffusing, Choosing, and Using Essential Oils
+Final Thoughts on Diffusing Plus Choosing, and Using Essential Oils

-Back to diffusers: If you are just getting into essential oils, I don't blame you for going for the ultrasonic style diffuser first, and that is what most people do, as they are the most common and easy to find.
+Back to diffusers: If you are just getting into essential oils, I don't blame you for going for the ultrasonic style diffuser first.
+That is what most people do, as they are the most common and easy to find, plus they are less expensive.

 Do you have any questions or comments?
 I'd love to know what you think!
 Leave your thoughts in the comments section, and I'll be replying!